Royal Glamorgan Light Infantry: Civil Wars

 Control of the militia was one of the areas of dispute between Charles I and Parliament that led to the English Civil War.
 When open war broke out between the King and Parliament, neither side made much use of the trained bands beyond securing the county armouries for their own full-time troops.
 Most of Wales was under Royalist control for much of the war, and was a recruiting ground for the King's armies.
 In 1642 Sir Anthony Mansel was the Royalist governor of Cardiff with a garrison drawn from the Glamorgan TBs.
 From August 1643 Mansel and Sir Richard Bassett, each with a regiment of Glamorgan TBs, were engaged in the fruitless Siege of Gloucester, which was relieved by the Earl of Essex on 5 September.
 The two regiments may then have marched with the Royal Army in pursuit of Essex and been engaged at the First Battle of Newbury, where Mansel was killed.
 A third regiment recruited from Glamorgan participated in the same campaign: commanded by Richard Donnell, it may have recruited volunteers from the Glamorgan TBs.
 Bassett's regiment may have been at Cardiff when it was lost to Parliament in 1645.
 Donnell was governor of Swansea when that was also captured that year.
 Mansell's regiment may have been taken over by his stepson Bussey Mansell, who in 1645 briefly joined the anti-war Glamorgan 'Clubmen' or 'Neutrals' before defecting to Parliament and being appointed commander of the Parliamentary forces in Glamorgan.

 Once Parliament had established full control in 1648 it passed new Militia Acts that replaced lords lieutenant with county commissioners appointed by Parliament or the Council of State.
 At the same time the term 'Trained Band' began to disappear in most counties.
 Under the Commonwealth and Protectorate the militia received pay when called out, and operated alongside the New Model Army to control the country.

 By 1651 the militias of the South Welsh counties appear to have been combined, with the 'South Wales Militia' being ordered to rendezvous at Gloucester to hold the city during the Worcester campaign.
-Bussey Mansell was nominated as a Colonel of Militia in 1655, and to command the whole militia of South Wales in 1659 during Sir George Booth's Cheshire Rising.
+Bussey Mansell was nominated as a colonel of militia in 1655, and to command the whole militia of South Wales in 1659 during Sir George Booth's Cheshire Rising.

 Glamorgan Militia

-After the Restoration of the Monarchy, the Militia was re-established by the Militia Act of 1661 under the control of the king's lords lieutenant, the men to be selected by ballot.
+After the Restoration of the Monarchy, the Militia was re-established by the Militia Act 1661 under the control of the king's lords lieutenant, the men to be selected by ballot.
 This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship.
 Sir Edward Mansel, 4th Baronet was appointed a commissioner of militia in Glamorgan in 1660, and was a colonel of foot from 1665.